How to Find a Trauma Therapist For Your Child

 This is the official AF-CBT website with a list of providers in the United States and internationally.

-Psychology Today Find a Therapist Tool
+Contact Us to Find a Therapist

 For more information about Child HELP Partnership’s Public Education, contact us.